Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 • Comparing Q4 2021 with data from Q4 2020, parts cost jumped 8.8%.

 The Fullbay 2022 State of the Heavy-Duty Repair Industry Report also illustrated how parts shortages are affecting service for commercial vehicles.
 In the survey, about 84% of shops reported increased delays caused by parts shortages, and 37% saw severely increased delays.
 A full 82% said that factor was causing some disruption in their operations.
+Leveraging data-driven analyses to improve parts availability and reduce costs allows fleets to better anticipate needs and streamline procurement.

 Fullbay, for example, related that 45% of shops are frequently turning to additional suppliers.
 Along with other sources, e-commerce platforms have increasingly become a necessary part of their approach, especially when it comes to meeting the challenge of finding parts that are not routinely carried in inventory locally.

 “Approximately 20% of all the parts on commercial vehicles fit into that category,” said David Seewack, CEO & founder of FindItParts.
-“Fleets and service providers have to use a time consuming process to find those parts, and one of the best ways to do that is on an online platform.”
+“Fleets and service providers have to use a time-consuming process to find those parts, and one of the best ways to do that is on an online platform.”

-• Advanced cross reference capabilities for sourcing parts by number, photo and keyword
+• Advanced cross reference capabilities for sourcing parts by number, photo, and keyword

 • Technical parts specialists who assist fleets and shops in identifying and finding parts

-• Connectivity with a large number of suppliers including providers of major brands and more than 2,500 other manufacturers
+• Connectivity with a large number of suppliers, including providers of major brands and more than 2,500 other manufacturers

 • Access to inventory from over 300 distributors and manufacturers nationwide